 This initiative focuses on the development of creative approaches to the teaching of Science to JCSP students in conjunction with JCSP science statements.
-The JCSP science statements were updated in 2014 and will be further developed to coincide with the new syllabus.
 Many innovative projects have been undertaken in schools due to participation in this initiative, e.g. Rocket Launch, Science Bus, Local Habitat study, etc.